-Aside from quick swaps you can make, there are a plethora of products on the market that are made specifically for plant-based eaters who miss eating meat.
+Aside from quick swaps you can make as plant-based substitutions, there are many products on the market that are made specifically for plant-based eaters who miss eating meat.
 Here are a few of the best brands out there today.
 But, again, be careful with these as they often have more fat and additives.
-I've listed a couple here, but you can find the complete list at Peta.org :
+I've listed a couple here, but you can find the complete list at Peta.org.

 - Beyond Meat is a relatively new company that touts itself as the “future of protein.
-Their plant-based burger patties look and cook like fresh-ground beef, and has passed taste-tests of both vegetarians and meat-eaters alike!
+Their plant-based burger patties look and cook like fresh-ground beef, and have passed the taste tests of vegetarians and meat-eaters alike!

-- Yves Veggie Cuisine has been around for quite a while, offering anything from falafel balls to bologna, to ground-meat replacement.
-If you’re looking for easy-to-prepare options, check out what Yves has to offer.
+- Yves Veggie Cuisine has been around for quite a while, offering anything from falafel balls to Bologna to ground-meat replacement.
+If you’re looking for easy-to-prepare options, check out what Yves offers.

 When you begin a plant-based diet, you may feel like your choices are limited.
-But as you can see here, there are so many ways to keep your meals delicious and interesting, while fulfilling the cravings you may get for non-plant-based foods.
+But as you can see here, with these plant-based substitutions, there are many ways to keep your meals delicious and interesting while fulfilling the cravings you may get for non-plant-based foods.